 What is RPA?

-Initially, the goal of automating processes was to increase the speed of order fulfillment.
-By eliminating the need for manual data entry, businesses can improve speed, efficiency, and accuracy – and of course, profit.
+Initially, automating processes aimed to increase the speed of order fulfillment.
+By eliminating manual data entry, businesses can improve speed, efficiency, and accuracy – and, of course, profit.

 Fast forward to the early 2000s and the arrival of Robotics Process Automation (RPA).
-RPA is a capability (software and services) that allows virtual employees, also known as “bots,” to transact on any of the company’s systems in the same way as a human, performing complex rule-based actions.
+RPA is a capability (software and services) that allows virtual employees, also known as “bots,” to transact on any of the company’s systems like a human, performing complex rule-based actions.

 RPA software allows users to create automation and manage workflows with drag-and-drop functionality in a visual way that can be completely independent of coding knowledge.
-In fact, the beauty of RPA is that it allows company employees to easily customize the “robot” for reasoning, gathering and extracting knowledge, recognizing patterns, learning, and adapting to new situations or environments.
+The beauty of RPA is that it allows company employees to easily customize the “robot” for reasoning, gathering and extracting knowledge, recognizing patterns, learning, and adapting to new situations or environments.

 Why does customer experience management need RPA?

-Many companies these days use RPA tools to develop software for data management, transaction interpretation, and interaction with other digital systems.
-By leveraging RPA automation best practices anywhere in your project, you can scale your business growth.
+Many companies use RPA tools to develop software for data management, transaction interpretation, and interaction with other digital systems.
+You can scale your business growth by leveraging RPA automation best practices anywhere in your project.

 Recently, a study was conducted with financial and accounting professionals on the benefits of using RPA software.
 The study concluded that automating robotics processes helped eliminate much of the repetitive, time-consuming, manual processes that professionals in these industries perform every day.